 - Some pet parents indicate the chicken products don’t agree with their dogs

 Best High-Protein Dog Food For Active Dogs and Puppies

-For active dogs and puppies, this formula contains 30 percent protein and nearly 5 stars on Chewy and Amazon.
+For active dogs and puppies, this formula contains 30 percent protein and nearly 5 stars on Amazon.
 Sourced and made in the USA, this nutrient-dense dog food contains no gluten and is ideal for sporting pups and those dogs who have high physical demands.

-VICTOR’S high-protein dry dog food comprises 88 percent meat protein containing premium-quality beef, chicken, and pork meal.
+VICTOR’S high-protein dry dog food comprises 88 percent meat protein-containing premium-quality beef, chicken, and pork meal.
 It is fortified with the proper amount of essential fatty acids, protein, amino acids, vitamins, and minerals for active dogs and growing puppies.

 - Contains an exclusive VPRO Blend with four premium, researched ingredients including selenium yeast for metabolic function, mineral complexes, prebiotics and probiotics

 - Each bag is produced in VICTOR’S Texas-based facility

 - Easily digestible and supports a healthy immune system

 - Pet parents rave about their dog’s excitement and good health on this food

 - Contains no corn, wheat, soy, or gluten